jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Assistant Research Scholar at the SNF Agora Institute at Johns Hopkins University.
-I study racial and ethnic politics, computational social science, political behavior, public policy and organization, and historical social science.
+I study computational social science, racial and ethnic politics, political behavior, and public policy and organization.
 In 2022, I will join the KDI School of Public Policy and Management as an Assistant Professor of Data Science.
 I received my Ph.D. in political science from UC Berkeley, where I was a Senior Data Science Fellow at D-Lab.

 My research agenda is interdisciplinary and lies at the intersection of social sciences and data science.
 My research centers around two themes: (1) advancing social science theory and methods on power, inequality, and resistance and (2) making social science research more efficient and scalable.